This post reports how people try staying sane at home in Interior Alaska during the COVID-19 lock down.

 In the Yukon Flats, all but one community are off the Alaska road network.
 Inhabitants live a subsistence lifestyle.
 This means they go fishing in summer, smoke the fish and store the smoked food in elevated caches to protect it from wildlife.
 In fall, they pick berries, hunt moose and caribou.
 The dryness permits conservation by drying the meat in stripes.
 Of course, people also have freezers.

-Fuel and other supply are flown in via small aircrafts that can land on a lake or grass covered air stripe.
+Small aircrafts fly in fuel and other supply.
+They can land on a lake or grass covered air stripe.
 In winter, these planes land on snow and ice.
 Occasionally, people fly to Fairbanks to shop for the next months, i.e. grocery shopping in the bush is quite different from what you know.
 In the Interior, people are happy to get something at all.
 However, due to the virus the Governor prohibited any travel between communities.